 Virgil wrote the poem from the first word to the last.
-When he died, about two-dozen lines of the poem were still incomplete, and in his will Virgil wanted the entire poem destroyed.
-The emperor Augustus violated his will, and he saved the Aeneid for us, for which we are very grateful.
+When he died, about two-dozen lines of the poem were still incomplete, and in his will, Virgil wanted the entire poem destroyed.
+The emperor Augustus violated his will, and he saved the Aeneid.

 This is a transcript from the video series The Foundations of Western Civilization.
 Watch it now, on The Great Courses Plus.

-The 33rd line of the first book of the Aeneid is where Virgil tells us what his great poem is going to be about.
-“Tantae molis erat Romanum condere gentem.”
-There’s something very dignified about it, very graceful and very elegant.
+The 33rd line of the first book of the Aeneid is where Virgil tells us what his great poem is going to be about: “Tantae molis erat Romanum condere gentem.”
+There’s something very dignified about it, very graceful and elegant.
 But what does it mean?
-This line says “Oh, what a job it was to found the Roman people.”
-Virgil was not the kind of person to run around going, “We’re number one, we’re great!”
-Tantae molis erat, such a great burden it was to found the Roman people.
-It was a hard job, but we stuck at it and we got it done.
-That’s his great theme.

 Learn more about the culture of the Roman Republic

 When we first meet him, Aeneas is carrying his aged father Anchises on his back out of burning Troy.
-Roman families believed in deference to the pater familias and in the importance of ancestors.
-Aeneas isn’t fleeing Troy, saying “I’m out of here,” but carrying his aged father on his back out of the city.
-That’s the first time we’re told this is what you’re supposed to pay attention to.
-Want to know how to be a Roman?
-Look to Aeneas.
+Roman families believed in deference to the pater familias and the importance of ancestors.
+Aeneas isn’t fleeing Troy, but carrying his aged father on his back out of the city.
+This is the first time that Virgil signals we should pay attention: To be a Roman, look to Aeneas.

 Aeneas has set forth on a mission from which he will not be deterred.
 Along the way, the reader encounters examples of family devotion, honesty, integrity, determination, courage, and humanity.
 In other words, all the “typical” Roman values.

 Aeneas was harried by Juno, the goddess who had favored the Trojans.
 Everything was not to be smooth and easy.
-The Romans had their qualities and they had their problems—Rome was going to struggle.
-It was a big job to found Rome.
+The Romans had their good qualities and their problems—Rome was going to struggle; thus, Rome’s founding was no small task.

 … fate remains unmoved